grnet/ganetimgr/docs/source/admin.rst

 Translations
 ------------
-Ganetimgr uses Django's translation system.
+ganetimgr uses Django's translation system.
 We have created translations in Greek.
 In order to create translations to another language you have to follow these instructions_.

 .. _instructions: https://docs.djangoproject.com/en/1.4/topics/i18n/translation/#localization-how-to-create-language-files